roggerfq/UVface/README.md

 ### Face Recognition Stage (Open-set Test)

-The next test was carried out using images from the ALLFACES, YALEB, ORL, and FIE datasets.
+The next test was carried out using images from the ALLFACES [6], YALEB [7], ORL [8], and FIE [9] datasets.
 Overall, the challenges in this test include pose changes, changes in expressions, and extreme lighting variations.
 The following table illustrates the distribution of the training set and test set, divided into genuine and impostor individuals:

 | Dataset | Set Training | Genuine | Impostor |
 |---------|--------------|---------|----------|